deepsingh132/guestaraAssignment/README.md

 ## **Features**

-- Create, update, retrieve, and delete categories, subcategories, and items.
+- Create, update and retrieve categories, subcategories, and items.
 - Items can be associated directly with a category or with a subcategory under a category.
 - Search items by name.
 - Documentation available via Postman.